mjkloeckner/kloeckner.com.ar/blog/testing-syntax-highlight/testing-syntax-highlight.md

 %%
-title: "Testing code syntax highlight"
+title: "Testing Code Syntax Highlight"
 date: "21-Oct-2022"
 %%

-# Testing code syntax highlight
+# Testing Code Syntax Highlight

 This is a testing page for a script that I'm using to highlight code blocks within an html file.